Exempt Employee Status: What Does It Mean?

 The FLSA refers to people performing exempt professional job duties as part of the “learned professions.”
 It means that the work they perform is intellectual and requires specialized education.

-It also means that the job depends upon the employee to exercise sound judgment and make determinations based on their expertise.
+It also means that the job depends upon the professional to exercise sound judgment and make determinations based on their expertise.

-In general, the following jobs are considered exempt professionals:
+In general, the following jobs are considered exempt professional employees:

 - Other employees whose jobs require “advanced knowledge.”